microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 In this hands-on lab session, you will implement a PoC of the data pipeline that could support the needs of Woodgrove Bank.

-At the end of this workshop, you will be better able to implement solutions that leverage the strengths of Cosmos DB in support of advanced analytics solutions that require high throughput ingest, low latency serving and global scale in combination with scalable machine learning, big data and real-time processing capabilities.
+At the end of this workshop, you will be better able to implement solutions that leverage the strengths of Cosmos DB in support of advanced analytics solutions that require high throughput ingest, low latency serving and global scale in combination with scalable machine learning, big data, and real-time processing capabilities.

 ## Overview